 - Take two enteric-coated baby aspirin a day to reduce your risk of cancer.

 The goal is to get the disorder under control quickly.
-Prescription medications such as Prilosec, Prevacid, Nexium, Aciphex or Protonix can help soothe irritated tissues by blocking stomach acid production.
-The over-the-counter drugs Pepcid, Tagamet, Axid and Zantac can also help relieve symptoms.
-Surgery is often a last resort for people with severe long-term reflux that is resistant to treatment.
+Prescription medications that block stomach acid production, such as Prilosec, Prevacid, Nexium, Aciphex or Protonix, work but cause severe dependence when used long-term.
+The over-the-counter drugs, Pepcid, Tagamet, Axid and Zantac can help relieve symptoms.
+Surgery may be recommended for people with severe long-term reflux that is resistant to drug treatment.

 Andrew Weil, M.D.